jean-pierreBoth/kmerutils/README.md

 # Some Kmer counting utilities

-This package provides basic tools :
+This package provides the following tools :

 * kmer counting tools

-* some statistics dumps :

-  1. base distributions
-  2. read length distributions
-  3. number of bases between to occurences of A/T (or C/G) bases (return times).

 * A quality server.
-  This binary executable loads qualities from a Fastq file and runs as a server, and answer basic requests as returning a sequence of given number , or a block of a sequence or simply the base at a given pos  in a sequence given its rank.
+  The binary executable *qualityloader* loads qualities from a Fastq file and runs as a server, answering basic requests as returning a quality sequence of given seuqnce number , or a block of a sequence or simply the base at a given pos  in a sequence given its rank.
 This enables storing qualities on a different machine.

+* Sketching of sequences with up to date sensitive hashing related to the **Probability Jaccard index** see the *jaccardweight* module.

+* some basic statistics dumps  such as base distributions, read length distributions and number of bases between two occurences of A/T (or C/G) bases (return times).

 The package has a Julia companion providing interactive access to dumped statistics or interactive inspection of sequences of bases and qualities.

-## Kmer Compression
+## Kmer Compression and Counting

-The bases can be encoded on 2-bit or 4-bit alphabet.
-The Kmer can be compressed on these two alphabet (at present time only 2-bit compression is implemented).
+The bases are encoded on 2 bits.
-Kmer can be stored in 16-bit, 32-bit or 64-bit words thus providing compressed sequence up to 32 bases.
+Kmer can be stored 32-bit or 64-bit words thus providing compressed representation up to 32 bases with the 2-bit alphabet.
+Kmer and compressed Kmer are represented respectively by trait *KmerT* and *CompressedKmerT*.
+A kmer is identified with its reverse complement in the counting methods.

+Kmer counting is multi-threaded and filters unique kmer in a cuckoo filter to spare memory.
+Unique kmers are dumped in a separate file with the coordinates (sequence and position in sequence).
+Multiple kmers, stored in a Bloom filter, are dumped in another file with their multiplicity.
+See module *kmercount*

+* command to use:

 ## Hashing